Cards hold off Cowboys 25-22 in matchup of playoff teams

 The Cardinals reached 25 points for just the second time in seven games, sparked this time by a successful fake punt in the second quarter when Jonathan Ward made an improbable catch of upback Chris Banjo’s throw.
 A pass interference penalty would have made it a first down anyway.

 The trickery and another interference flag on third down led to Murray’s 1-yard toss to Wesley on fourth down.
-The pair connected again from 19 yards in the third quarter for a 19-7 lead.
+The pair connected again from 19 yards in the third quarter for a 19-7 lead in yet another game without leading receiver DeAndre Hopkins.

+“I’m proud of the effort, with all the things we had going on,” coach Kliff Kingsbury said.
+“The guys stepped up and played hard the entire game.
+We played clean football.”

 Murray was 26 of 38 for 263 yards and two touchdowns while Prescott finished 24 of 38 for 226 yards with a lost fumble when the Cowboys were down eight early in the fourth quarter.